suhvyb/python-http-server/README.md

 # python-http-server
-A simple Python HTTP Server that serves static content There are several ways that this small application can be run:
+Simple Python HTTP Server that serves static content There are several ways that this small application can be run:

 ### Running as a Systemd Service